RasmusLindroth/i3keys/README.md

 ## How to
 Currently there is one binary for Linux amd64.
 You can find it under [releases](https://github.com/RasmusLindroth/i3keys/releases).
+Download it and make it exacutable with `chmod +x i3keys` and then you can run it with `./i3keys`.
+If you want to use it "everywhere" you must move it to somewhere in your $PATH.

 ### Using Arch?